costamatheus97/copa-filmes/README.md

 ## How to use it

-After cloning the repository, just run the following command, it will install the dependencies and run the application:
+After cloning the repository just run the following command, it will install the dependencies and run the applications:

 ```
 $ yarn start